nigelgrange/WPAttributedMarkup/README.md

 Q. Can this convert html to styled text?

 A. In general, no. The syntax is html-like, but all tags are user-defined.
-If the html is correctly formatted, and uses a strict set of tags, you could convert html to attributed text by definitely an appropriate set of tags (b, h1, h2, etc).
+If the html is correctly formatted, and uses a strict set of tags, you could convert html to attributed text by defining an appropriate set of tags (b, h1, h2, etc).

 Q. Doesn't NSAttributedString already convert html text using something like: